stupidmankind/BYpassDoc/docs/source/commands/cleardatatable.rst

 Description
 -----------

 This command clear a DataTable.
-Use this command when you want to clear a new DataTable
+Use this command when you want to clear a new DataTable.

 Parameters
 ----------

 **Datatable Name**
-	Datatable name to clear
+	The DataTable object to be cleared of all data.